Several years ago, I read a book that changed my entire view on personal finance and the way I look at money. That book is Financial Freedom.

 Step 1: Clarity

 Step 1 is when you figure out where you are and where you want to go.
-At this point, your finances may be a mess, or you may not be able to cover your bills.
+At this point, your finances may be a mess, or you may not be able to cover your bills or you may have no income.
 Things are hectic.

 Step 2: Self-Sufficiency